MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 ### Return Value

-The return value is not used.
+The return value isn't used.

 ### Remarks